kayble289/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-this script prints the result of power divided by divide this script displays the result of breath to the power of love this script converts a number from base 2 to base 10
+this script prints the result of power divided by divide this script displays the result of breath to the power of love this script converts a number from base 2 to base 10 this script prints all possible combination of two letters except oo